gcanti/docs-ts/README.md

 export const sayHello = (name: string): IO<void> => log(`Hello, ${name}!`)
 ```

-will, by default, produce a `docs` directory containing the following markdown document in the `modules` subfolder
+...will, by default, produce a `docs` directory containing the following markdown document in the `modules` subfolder.

 ````md
 ---